pingswept/dev-log/2014-10-bbb-replication-from-emmc.markdown

 * Unzip zipball to card: `unzip ./beagleboneblack-save-emmc.zip -d /path/to/sd/card`

 * Make first (only) partition on card bootable using `fdisk`.
 (This part may not work on OS X, as `fdisk` appears to be different.)

-That would look like this.
+That would look like this:

     fdisk /dev/sdc
     a
     1
     w

+Afterwards, the partition table should show `*` in the Boot column for the FAT32 partition on the card.

-* Check that card contents look like this:
+Check that card contents look like this:

     -rwxrwxrwx@ 1 brandon  staff      100312 Sep 25  2013 MLO
     -rwxrwxrwx@ 1 brandon  staff       24884 Sep 26  2013 am335x-boneblack.dtb